 Cindy Xiong, Lace Padilla, Kent Grayson, Steven Franconeri

-Perceived transparency is often associated with perceived trust.
-For some data types, greater transparency in data visualization is also associated with an increase in the amount of information depicted.
+Perceived transparency is often associated with perceived trust, and greater transparency in data visualization can be associated with an increase in the amount of information.
 We showed that perceived clarity, amount of disclosure. and thoroughness significantly predicted individuals’ selection of a Google Maps-like application with either less information or more information.

 Perceptual learning of abstract musical patterns: Recognizing composer style